 Planting woad seeds is the most common method of propagating this biennial.
-As a biennial plant, woad simply grows as a leafy rosette with a thick deep taproot in its first year.
-In the second year, the plant will produce 3- to 4-foot (.91 to 1.2 m.) tall stems and then flower, set seed and
+As a biennial plant, woad simply grows as a leafy rosette with a thick, deep taproot in its first year.
+In the second year, the plant will produce 3 to 4 foot (around 1 m.) tall stems and then flower, set seed, and die.

 When woad produces seed, it will readily self-sow wherever possible.
 Is woad invasive?
 In some regions, woad may be considered an invasive weed with restrictions.
 Be certain to check your region’s invasive species list before planting woad seeds.
 Also, check with your local extension office for more information.